Subscribe To This Site

 Environmental concerns

-From all of the above, it is clear that neither Prozac nor Valium can rally offer much for promoting green living - or happiness!
-Here's a very brief look at some greener alternatives to happy pills, for a greener, happier, drug-free life.
+From all of the above, it is clear that neither Prozac nor Valium can rally offer much for promoting green living - or happiness.
+Read on below the ads for a very brief look at some greener alternatives to happy pills, for a greener, happier, drug-free life.

 This is a huge subject which deserves many pages!
 Obviously some types of depression are hard to beat and may require some medical intervention.

 There are lots of ways that people can use to help their own happiness levels.
 One of the most important things to consider is diet.
-A good diet which supplies an abundance of proteins, vitamins and minerals can make an enormous difference to your state of mind.
+A good diet which supplies an abundance of proteins, vitamins and minerals in the right balance can make an enormous difference to your state of mind.

 Good sleep, stress reduction and relaxation can all make a difference.